A Bit of History:

-My latest culinary venture for Sage Hot Honey Vinaigrette revolves around Asian pears, specifically the Hosui Japanese variety.
+My latest culinary venture for Hot Honey Sage Vinaigrette revolves around Asian pears, specifically the Hosui Japanese variety.
 With a shape resembling an apple and a russet brown exterior skin, Hosui pears are exceptionally juicy.
 In Japanese, their name means sweet water.
-Asian pears have been cultivated for over 3000 years in Japan and China and made their way to North America in the early 1800s.
+Asian pears, cultivated for over 3000 years in Japan and China, made their way to North America in the early 1800s.
 Interestingly, these delectable fruits gained a major foothold on the west coast during the 1850s California Gold Rush.
 Despite their long history, the Hosui variety is a relatively new type.
 It was developed in Japan in 1972 at a research facility that crossed hiratsuka and kosui pears.
 I am thankful to whomever was on duty in the lab that day, as these pears are delicious!

 In today’s dish, hot Habanero honey balances the sweetness of Asian pears and brings a little heat to the roasted parsnips and pecans.
 Incorporating hot honey, fresh sage, and lemon into the vinaigrette enhances the flavor of the parsnips and pears.
 Crunchy toasted Georgia pecans and popped whole grain sorghum provide a wonderful crunch to round out the textures.
 If you can grab a few pears and parsnips at your local farmer’s market this is an easy, elegant salad perfect for a weeknight healthy meal or as a wonderful addition to your next dinner party.